 A summary of Ting's plans can be found in the info graphic below as shown on Ting's website.

-5) Republic Wireless
+3) Republic Wireless

-What separates them from the rest is that they are a wi-fi first based operation that offers hybrid calling.
-When you subscribe to Republic Wireless all of your calls and texts will be routed over wi-fi whenever possible, and when wi-fi is unavailable your calls will fallback to using a cellular network, and that network is Sprint’s.
-Other networks may also offer wi-fi calling and texting, but with Republic things are a little bit different as everything is done seamlessly, there are no special user interactions needed on the end users part to place calls via wi-fi or the cellular network, it is all done automatically.
+What separates Republic Wireless from the rest is that they are a wi-fi first based operation that offers hybrid calling.
+When you subscribe to Republic Wireless all of your calls and texts will be routed over wi-fi whenever possible, and when wi-fi is unavailable your calls will fallback to using a cellular network, and that network is either Sprint or T-Mobile depending on which network you elected to sign up with.

-6) Rok Mobile
+4) Rok Mobile

 The prices I have listed here are with an auto pay discount.
 Without auto-pay prices are $5 more per month.
 State taxes and fees may be added to the cost of their plans depending on where you live.